 Getting married and having babies did not stop my foster father.
 He harassed me till I was 21, stalking hunting, pressuring.
 I finally threatened him with the truth.
 I would tell.
 I would go to the cops.
 He relented and left me be.

-I married at 19, to the first person that said I love you to me.
-I was in awe, dumbstruck, that someone could love me with all that ugliness, dirtiness and vile inside me.
-Little did I know how bad the situation would lead to, 13 years of broken bones, stiches, coma, and hospitalizations.
+I married at 19 to the first person that said I love you to me.
+I was in awe, dumbstruck that someone could love me with all that ugliness, dirtiness, and vile inside me.
+Little did I know how bad the situation would lead to, 13 years of broken bones, stitches, coma, and hospitalizations.
 I finally fought back and hit him hard.
 He went to the hospital.
-I plead guilty and received a 4 year prison sentence.
+I pled guilty and received a 4-year prison sentence.
 At that time I looked upon prison as a respite from being daily abused and beaten.
 It was a respite for my mind, heart and soul, a time to heal.
 I came to truly know God and his awesomeness.
 I was kept safe from harm.
 I was protected for the first time in my life.

 Upon my release I returned to my old ways and behaviors.
 The tapes in my head were endless.
 And I got myself in some very dangerous situations.
 A friend pulled me out before it cost me my life.
 I was introduced to Healing Private Wounds.

 I have been involved with Healing Private Wounds for almost 8 years now.
 The program is part of my everyday life.
 A world was opened up to me, one of understanding, one of trust, one without fear and judgment.
 I learned I could move forward without the past nipping on my heels, assaulting my senses, controlling my mind.
 This program (HPW) has brought me light, and a place to lay down my burdens.